wang-richard/happycongress/README.md

 Press releases for members of Congress who served from 109th to 115th sessions and chose not to run for reelection in 2018.

 ## Suggested Citation
-Wang, Richard T. and Patrick D. Tucker.
-Forthcoming.
-“How Partisanship Influences What Congress Says Online, and How They Say It.” *American Politics Research*.
+Wang, R. T., & Tucker, P. D. (2020).
+How Partisanship Influences What Congress Says Online and How They Say It. *American Politics Research*.       https://doi.org/10.1177/1532673X20939498

 ## Contact
 For any questions and/or concerns, feel free to contact me at Rtwrtw8@gmail.com.